awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 + One or more VPCs
 + One or more VPN connections
 + One or more AWS Direct Connect gateways
++ One or more Transit Gateway Connect attachments
 + One or more transit gateway peering connections

 If you attach a transit gateway peering connection, the transit gateway must be in a different Region\.